WSEE-TV: News operation

-Until January 2013, this station's weeknight news at 6:00 p.m. was usually recorded during the mid-afternoon.
+Until January 2013, this station's weeknight news at 6 p.m. was usually recorded during the mid-afternoon.
 The studios were unable to air two live broadcasts at the same time until a second high-definition production control room was added.
 Sister station WICU-TV airs a midday show weekdays at 12:30 p.m. following WSEE-TV's long-running noon newscast.
-On weekends, the two stations jointly produce local news at 6:00 p.m. and 11:00 p.m.
+On weekends, the two stations jointly produce local news at 6 and 11 p.m.
 These shows are known as Weekends Now.
 The WSEE-TV news department also produces a weekly public affairs program The Insider, which airs weekends Sunday morning on WSEE-TV.

 During the week, WSEE-TV and WICU-TV maintain talent for news and sports that generally appear on one station.
 Most video footage and content is shared, coming from the same newsroom.
 In cases of breaking news, severe weather, or election coverage, the two simulcast newscasts and occasionally include the CW subchannel as well.
-On weekday mornings, WSEE-DT2 provides a simulcast of the first hour of WICU's 12 News Today at 5:00 p.m. and the NBC affiliate's midday show at 12:30 p.m..
-It also airs the nationally syndicated broadcast The Daily Buzz from 6:00 p.m. until 9:00 p.m. with other CW Plus stations.
+On weekday mornings, WSEE-DT2 provides a simulcast of the first hour of WICU's 12 News Today at 5 p.m. and the NBC affiliate's midday show at 12:30 p.m..
+It also aired the nationally syndicated broadcast The Daily Buzz from 6 to 9 p.m. with other CW Plus stations.

 Along with their sister station WICU-TV, WSEE-TV upgraded newscasts to high definition in November 2012.
 The Newswatch branding was dropped after 28 years to coincide with the switch.
-WSEE's newscasts are now branded as SEE News.
+WSEE's newscasts were rebranded as SEE News.

 In September 2015, Lilly Broadcasting announced that WICU-TV and WSEE-TV would no longer produce separate morning and evening newscasts as of October 12; the two stations now simulcast newscasts in these time periods.
 The stations' executive vice president, John Christianson, said that the WICU and WSEE newscasts were seen by viewers to have been essentially the same newscast with different anchors.

-WSEE signed a shared services agreement with Jamestown, New York-based The WNY Media Company (doing business as WNY News Now) in July 2021.
+WSEE signed a shared services agreement with Jamestown, New York–based The WNY Media Company (doing business as WNY News Now) in July 2021.